CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/route.md

   <tr>
    <td><strong>Operation</strong>
    </td>
-   <td>expressions are evaluated as an AND operation
+   <td>Expressions are evaluated as an AND operation
    </td>
   </tr>
   <tr>